sppum/aws-security-hub-workshop/docs/03-remediation-and-response.md

 !!! info "After the green bar has confirmed the execution of the custom check, we need to manually initiate a re-evaluation in config in order to resolve the finding in Security Hub."

-21. Click the title on the same finding to expand the details on the right.
+21. Click the Investigate dots on the same resource to display the available options.

-22. Click the button for **Rule(s)**.

-23. Select "securityhub-cmk-backing-key-rotation-enabled-#####" to view the Config rule implemented via Security Hub.
+22. Click the link for **Config rule** to view the Config rule implemented via Security Hub.

 ![remediation](./images/03-remediation-cis28-rule.png)

-24. Click **Re-evaluate** at the top of the page.
+23. Click **Re-evaluate** at the top of the page.

-25. Click the browser tab to return to the filtered findings for CIS 2.8 and refresh your browser.
+24. Click the browser tab to return to the filtered findings for CIS 2.8 and refresh your browser.
 The findings should now have a status of PASSED.

 ![remediation](./images/03-remediation-cis28-passed.png)